Data-Driven Knowledge Transfer in Batch $Q^*$ Learning: Introduction

 \textbf{Transfer Learning for RL.} The RL framework, inclusive of various elements within an MDP, leads to empirical TL studies in deep RL adopting different assumptions about task similarities across MDP components, resulting in diverse research focuses.
 For instance, learning from demonstration assumes identical source and target MDPs \citep{ma2019imitation}.
 In contrast, policy transfer research often considers variations in state and action spaces \citep{yin2017knowledge} or reward functions \citep{barreto2017successor}, while reward shaping studies presuppose differences in reward functions defined by a specific function \citep{vecerik2017leveraging}.
-Federated multi-task RL assumes different tasks have different reward functions while sharing the same transition kernel \citep{yang2023federated}.
-Representation transfer research posits that state, action, or reward spaces can be divided into orthogonal, task-invariant subspaces, facilitating knowledge transfer across domains.
-For recent reviews on TL in deep RL, see works like \cite{zhu2023transfer} and references therein.
+Representation transfer research posits that state, action, or reward spaces can be divided into orthogonal, task-invariant subspaces, facilitating knowledge transfer across domains \citep{chai2025transition,zhang2025transfer}.
+For recent reviews on TL in deep RL, see \cite{zhu2023transfer} and references therein.

 Theoretical RL research has begun to rigorously address TL with formal proofs, concentrating on non-stationary finite-horizon MDPs.
-Under linear MDP settings with varying reward functions, \cite{chen2022transferred} introduced a transfer algorithm leveraging backward-style dynamic programming and one-step least-square regression, contrasting with our iterative approach. \cite{agarwal2023provable} explored representation transfer, assuming a low-rank transition model, whereas we avoid specific assumptions about transition probabilities.
+Under linear MDP settings with varying reward functions, \cite{chen2022transferred} and \cite{chai2025deep} introduced a transfer algorithm leveraging backward-style dynamic programming and one-step least-square regression, contrasting with our iterative approach. \cite{agarwal2023provable} and \cite{chai2025transition} explored representation transfer, assuming a low-rank or low-rank plus sparse transition model, whereas we avoid specific assumptions about transition probabilities. \cite{zhou2025prior} studied prior-aligned meta-RL under the Baysian framework.
+Moreover, \cite{qu2024hybrid} formulated a hybrid transfer RL problem, where the agent transfers knowledge on offline source tasks to learn in an online target environment.
 Our theoretical contributions, highlighting the impact of task discrepancies on TL's statistical benefits in RL, enrich this body of work and enhance the understanding of TL in sequential decision-making.